 In what ways have you experienced His infinite love?

-When was the last time you rested in His presence?
+When did you last rest in His presence?

 How much time do you spend in intentional and focused Bible reading/study?

-What aspects of abiding in Christ do you need to work on?
+What aspects of remaining in Christ should you focus on?

 What fruit has come from your branch this week?